proxolo1/proxolo1/README.md

 ## 🚀 About Me
 - 💻I'm a full stack developer
-- 🔭 I’m currently working on UST
+- 🔭 I’m currently working on js
 - 🧑‍💻 Passionate on writing code